valekll/ReadMe/README.md

 List of Public Projects:

 FHB (Java)
   - A project developed at a Hackathon as an experiment to play around in the JavaFX API.
+Pair Programmed.

 Puppy_Plaza (Java)
   - A personal project fork of FHB, a public project on my github, that demonstrates sprite manipulation.
-    All resources in the project including spritework is my own.
+    All resources in the project including spritework were made by me.

 HelloDungeon (Java)
   - A personal project that was an attempt to making an RPG adventure game.
 It is still a work in progress.

 HelloDungeonGame (C++)
   - A personal project that was an attempt to move the HelloDungeon project into C++.
 Mostly just ended up being a experiment in the Vulkan API.
 It is still a work in progress.